-The project is conceived as a stacking of two parts: a light office volume on top of a massive covered car park.
+The project is designed as a stacking of two parts: a light office volume on top of a massive covered car park.
 The office function is given a characteristic business-like effect.
-Vertical fins provide a clear articulation of the form and ensure a variable facade appearance from open to closed.
+Vertical fins on glass provide a clear articulation of the form and a varying façade appearance from open to closed.
 The façade is uniform and focused on maximum daylight incidence for a pleasant working environment.

-The plinth is unique for its robust concrete finish.
-A robustly designed table covers the planned parking spaces and accommodates the various circulation cores under one uniform roof.
+The plinth is characterised by its robust concrete finish.
+A robustly designed table covers the provided parking spaces and accommodates the various circulation cores under one uniform roof.
 The high free space ensures that a new interpretation is possible at a later stage.

-A high level of attention is paid to the green integration of the building into its surroundings.
+Much attention is paid to the green incorporation of the building’s surroundings.
 A wide green zone on the north side provides a buffer to the houses along Larumseweg.
-In case of expansion, all edges of the plot will be greened to the maximum, so that the building is experienced as being ‘in the green’ on all sides.
+In extension, all edges of the site are designed as green as possible, so that the building is experienced as being ‘in greenery’ on all sides.

 A far-reaching vision of sustainability is expressed throughout the design and elaboration of the office building.
 Sustainability is integrated into every aspect of the design, resulting in an integrated solution.
 The use of sustainable, local, contemporary and low-maintenance materials is an obvious choice.
 In addition, we focus on sustainable use over time.
 High-quality buildings – with attention to a layout adapted to the intended use and sufficient comfort – stimulate a pleasant and sustainable use over time.